gjb2048/moodle-theme_essential/README.txt

 - FIX: Editing button icon.
 - FIX: RTL fixes in alternative colours.
 - FIX: Tab colour fixes for default and alternative colours.
+- FIX: Button colour fixes for default and alternative colours.
 - NEW: Fourth alternative colour scheme.
+Thanks to Christian Niemczik for supporting and funding the work on the Essential Theme.

 New in 2.9.0.9
 ==============